JetBrains/guide/site/dotnet/tutorials/resharper-to-rider/index.md

   - ./working-with-internet-information-services-iis/
 ---

 Many of the same features we've all grown to love in [ReSharper](https://www.jetbrains.com/resharper/) help power [JetBrains Rider's](https://www.jetbrains.com/rider/) development experience.
-While most functionality is still present, it may take us a little effort to learn where everything is within a brand new development environment.
+While most functionality is still present, it may take us a little effort to learn where everything is within a brand-new development environment.

 In this guide, we'll look at some everyday functionality folks might find helpful when migrating from Visual Studio, with or without ReSharper.